-Earnings per share was P0.08 for the first semester of 2011 as compared with negative P0.07 in the first semester of 2010 brought about by net income earned in 2011.
+Earnings per share was P0.11 for the nine months ended September 30, 2011 as compared with negative P0.06 in the same period in 2010 brought about by net income earned in 2011.

-During first semester of 2011, other than those already disclosed and/or discussed in this report:
+During nine months ended September 30, 2011, other than those already disclosed and/or discussed in this report:

 - There were no unusual items that affected assets, liabilities, equity, net income or cash flows. - The Company had two (2) reportable segments namely: petroleum and mining exploration and power business.
 The fund placements are incidental to the Company's petroleum and mining exploration and power generation activities arising from management of the Company's funds.
 The exploration costs are shown as "deferred exploration costs" in the consolidated balance sheets. - There were no events that had occurred subsequent to the balance sheet date that required adjustments to or disclosure in the financial statements other than those already disclosed in this report and/or in the accompanying financial statements.
-The Company had not been involved in any business combinations, acquisition of subsidiaries and long-term investments, restructuring and discontinuing operations. - There were no contingent assets or contingent liabilities since the last annual balance sheet date. - There were no material contingencies and any other events or transactions that occurred that were material to an understanding of the current in this report and/or in the accompanying financial statements other than those already disclosed in this report/or in the accompanying financial statements. - There were no operations subject to seasonality and cyclicality. - There were no material trends, demands, commitments, events or uncertainties known to the Company that would likely affect adversely the liquidity of the Company. - There were no trends, events or uncertainties occurred that had or that were reasonably expected to have material favorable or unfavorable impact on net revenues/income from continuing operations. - There were no significant elements of income or loss that did not arise from continuing operations that had material effect on the financial condition or result of operations. - There were no events that trigger direct or contingent financial obligation that was material to the Company. - There were no material off-balance sheet transactions, arrangements, obligations and other relationships of the Company with unconsolidated entities or other persons created during the period.
+The Company had not been involved in any business combinations, acquisition of subsidiaries and long-term investments, restructuring and discontinuing operations except for the investment of the Company in the SLTEC, a joint venture with AC Energy Holdings, Inc. (formerly Michigan Power, Inc.). - There were no contingent assets or contingent liabilities since the last annual balance sheet date. - There were no material contingencies and any other events or transactions that occurred that were material to an understanding of the current interim period. - There were no operations subject to seasonality and cyclicality. - There were no material trends, demands, commitments, events or uncertainties known to the Company that would likely affect adversely the liquidity of the Company.

+- There were no trends, events or uncertainties that had or that were reasonably expected to have material favorable or unfavorable impact on net revenues/income from continuing operations. - There were no significant elements of income or loss that did not arise from continuing operations that had material effect on the financial condition or result of operations. - There were no events that trigger direct or contingent financial obligation that was material to the Company. - There were no material off-balance sheet transactions, arrangements, obligations and other relationships of the Company with unconsolidated entities or other persons created during the period.